sheehui/tp/docs/DeveloperGuide.md

 observing through the `UiState`, which is set on each tab switch command.
 Further details for the tab switch command can be found
 [here](#423-ui-browsing-commands).

-The `UI` component uses the JavaFx UI framework.
+The `Ui` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2122S1-CS2103T-W16-1/tp/tree/master/src/main/java/donnafin/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2122S1-CS2103T-W16-1/tp/tree/master/src/main/resources/view/MainWindow.fxml)

-The `UI` component,
+The `Ui` component,

 * executes user commands using the `Logic` component.
 * listens for changes to `Model` data so that the UI can be updated with the modified data.